-Level of training Course title Frequency Notes Level 1 Safeguarding Children Face to face session delivered by SCB approved trainer Every 3 years as part of whole academy school update This must be completed irrespective of any other training undertaken.
-If you commission a Level 1 course that is NOT APPROVED by Stoke-on-Trent SCB, it may not be sufficiently in depth for Ofsted.
+Level of training Course title Frequency Notes Level 1 Safeguarding Children Face to face session delivered by SSSCB approved trainer Every 3 years as part of whole academy school update This must be completed irrespective of any other training undertaken.
+If you commission a Level 1 course that is NOT APPROVED by Stoke-on-Trent and Staffordshire SCB, it may not be sufficiently in depth for Ofsted.
 SCB Level 1 workbook accompanying the course should be retained for Ofsted.
-Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 3 days) No requirement to renew providing some safeguarding training is undertaken every 2 years.
+Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 2 days) No requirement to renew providing some safeguarding training is undertaken every 2 years.
 This course can only be delivered face to face in a multi-agency setting to be compliant.
-DSLs who wish to refresh this course need undertake day 1 only.
+DSLs who wish to refresh this course need to undertake day 1 only.
 (NB Level 2 training to be compliant, it cannot be done online or as a whole academy school.)
 Level 3 Subject specific courses relevant to needs of academy school community.
-Suggested: No requirement to renew Level 3 courses providing some safeguarding training is undertaken every 2 years.
+Suggested: • Child sexual exploitation • Female genital mutilation • Prevent/challenging extremism • E-safety • Forced marriage No requirement to renew Level 3 courses providing some safeguarding training is undertaken every 2 years.
 See SCB Training Prospectus for additional relevant courses.

-Level 4 Safeguarding Lead Lev training son • Managing Allegations trai o requirement to renew evel 4 courses providing me safeguarding aining is undertaken ery 2 years.
-ANNUAL UPDATES DSLs must update their knowledge and skills regularly and at least annually (via e-bulletins, meeting other DSLs or taking time to read and update themselves;) on safeguarding developments relevant to their role - Keeping Children Safe in Education 2016.
-IMPORTANT DSLs are NOT required to undertake Level 1 or Level 2 safeguarding training every 2 years.
-They are required to undertake the comprehensive SCB Level 1 course every 3 years, and SOME RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge.
+Level 4 Designated Safeguarding Lead training No requirement to renew Level 4 courses providing some safeguarding training is undertaken every 2 years.

+Managing Allegations against Staff and Volunteers training ANNUAL UPDATES DSLs must update their knowledge and skills regularly and at least annually (via e-bulletins, meeting other DSLs or taking time to read and update themselves;) on safeguarding developments relevant to their role - Keeping Children Safe in Education 2019.

+DSLs are NOT required to undertake Level 1 or Level 2 safeguarding training every 2 years.
+They are required to undertake the comprehensive SCB Level 1 course every 3 years, and SOME RELEVANT safeguarding training every 2 years, in order to expand and diversify their safeguarding knowledge. -- --